svpcom/wfb-ng/doc/wfb-ng-std-draft.md

 When you receive a new packet it can belongs to:

-1. New fec block - you need to allocate it in RX ring (do nothing if block was already processed)
+1. New FEC block - you need to allocate it in RX ring (do nothing if block was already processed)
-2. Already existing fec block - you need to add it to them (do nothing if packet already processed)
+2. Already existing FEC block - you need to add it to them (do nothing if packet already processed)

 If you successfully decode all fragments from the block then you should yield and remove ALL unfinished blocks before it.